Caterina Franceschi Ferrucci: Biography

 Caterina Franceschi was the daughter of Antonio Franceschi and the Countess Maria Spada di Cesi.
 Her father, a doctor and politician, was the minister of the Roman Republic (18th Century) in 1798.
-In 1808, the year in which Napoleon decreed the annexation of Marche to the Kingdom of Italy, her father was named the municipal doctor for Osimo.
+In 1808, the year in which Napoleon decreed the annexation of Marche to the Kingdom of Italy, her father was named as the municipal doctor for Osimo.
 That same year, through an accident, Franceschi lost sight in one eye.
-She had a humanistic education, guided by the priest Francesco Fuina, and acquired a proficiency in Latin, Latin literature, as well as the Italian classics.
-During her life she distinguished herself for her knowledge and her work to spread it with a marked patriotic imprint, so much so as to be praised by politicians like Camillo Benso, Count of Cavour, intellectuals like Vincenzo Gioberti, and scholars such as Alessandro Manzoni.
+She had a humanistic education, guided by the priest Francesco Fuina, and acquired a proficiency in Latin, Latin literature, and Italian classics.
+She distinguished herself for her knowledge and work to spread it with a marked patriotic imprint to be praised by politicians like Camillo Benso, Count of Cavour, intellectuals like Vincenzo Gioberti, and scholars such as Alessandro Manzoni.

-In 1823, the family moved to Macerata, and Franceschi began her study of Greek.
+In 1823, her family moved to Macerata, and Franceschi began her study of Greek.
 In 1824 she wrote Intorno alla più degna gloria dello scrivere, banned by papal censureship.
 In 1826, she wrote Sull'imitazione dei classici, taking the position, in the literary debate between the Romantics and the Classicists, in favor of the latter.
 Classical culture, she wrote, does not only have an intrinsic aesthetic value, but also a formative and political one, being able to constitute the inspiring principal of a renewal of Italy that brings it back to its ancient greatness.